2nd Timothy 3:15-17, Matthew 16:17-18, Matthew 18:17

 2. Identify your Learning Stage in Christ

-2. Make your afjndings
+2. Make your Findings

-It is essential for you to make enquirers about religious affiliations.
+It is essential for you to make enquiries about religious affiliations.
 Your inquiry will help you identify Is the church you are considering part of a denomination?
 Is it independent and self-governing?
 Is it associated with any particular organizations?
 Asking these kinds of questions may help you learn more about the church you are considering.

-3. Ask for a doctrinal statement.
-This may also be called a statement of faith.
-In short, a doctrinal statement should list essentials that the church believes.
+This is sometimes called a statement of faith.
+It is usually a document which list essentials that the church believes.

 Please drop a comment and use the Social Media Buttons below to share to friends and family.